odan/odan.github.io/_posts/2018-07-17-aspnet-core-2-ubuntu-setup.md

 If you open http://localhost/ you should be redirected to https://localhost/.

-After you have accepted the self-signed certificate you should the `Hello World!` message.
+After you have accepted the self-signed certificate you should see the `Hello World!` message.

 ### More reverse proxy setup informations